esteveslima/express-template/README.md

   - find a way to handle sensitive data and configure containers in configuration files more easily

-  - find a way to configure ssh into containers
+  - find a way to configure ssh and ssl into containers